StratusLab/documentation/users-tutorial/src/main/markdown/05-vm-lifecycle.md

 ## Deploy

-Make sur your Cloud endpoint and credentials are configured in the configuration file (default: `$HOME/.stratuslab/stratuslab-user.cfg`).
+Make sure your cloud endpoint and credentials are configured in the configuration file (`$HOME/.stratuslab/stratuslab-user.cfg`).

 Search for an image in [StratusLab Marketplace][marketplace] and copy the image **identifier**.
 Say we searched for **ttylinux** and chose